ttionya/vaultwarden-backup/README.md

 For `MAIL_FORCE_THREAD`, particularly useful when receiving systems fail to properly aggregate messages into conversation threads.
 It supports three modes of operation:

-1. `FALSE`: Default email sending behavior
+1. `FALSE`: Default email sending behavior.
-2. `TRUE`: Auto-generates RFC-compliant Message-ID to force thread creation
+2. `TRUE`: Auto-generates RFC-compliant Message-ID to force thread creation. **Note: Container restarts invalidate thread associations.
+For persistence, mount the `/mail_parent_message_id` file or set the `MAIL_FORCE_THREAD` environment variable to the generated Message-ID.**
-3. `Valid Message-ID string`: Uses specified Message-ID to associate with existing thread
+3. `Valid Message-ID string`: Uses specified Message-ID to associate with existing thread.
+Find it in the original email's Message-ID field.

 When enabled, the system automatically adds required headers (`Message-ID`, `References`, `In-Reply-To`) to enforce proper thread association on the receiving end.